alexgshijan/System-Files/README.md

 ## Setup

 Alternatively in order to setup this as your own system:
-- host the provided worker.js file as an API endpoint and replace all references to <solarportal-server.alexgs.co.uk> with your new API endpoint
+- host the provided worker.js file as an API endpoint and replace all references to <https://solarportal-server.alexgs.co.uk> with your new API endpoint
 - replace all references to <https://solarportal.alexgs.co.uk> with the URL of wherever you have hosted your system.
 - In you attached DBMS enter the SQL setup text from the SQL.txt file provided which will initialise your database and set the relationships and also create the initial admin login with default password "admin" with the SQL setup text